Table of Contents

 OSHA 10- and 30-hour courses in both the construction and general industry are still very popular and useful.
 These courses excel at basic preparation for entry-level employees and supervisors.
 They cover a broad spectrum of workplace hazards and safety practices that employees may or may not face in their workplace, including:

-- Introduction to OSHA standards and employee rights
+- Introduction to OSHA Requirements and employee rights

 - Employer responsibilities